Clicky

 The manufacturer’s Race To The top

-This limit doesn’t exist in other countries, and yes, you can remove it if you know how.
+As watercraft got more power, they soon started to reach speeds that scared many.
+That is why an agreement with the US coast guard was reached to limit PWC’s speed.
+This speed limit doesn’t exist in other countries, and yes, you can remove it if you know how.

-I don’t want to say they won’t get more HP (Sea-Doo did release 325HP for 2024), but it does feel a bit pointless when there is a 70 MPH cap.
+I don’t want to say personal watercraft engines won’t get more horsepower (Sea-Doo did release 325HP for 2024), but it does feel a bit pointless when there is a 70 MPH cap.

 2024 Sea-Doo RXP-X 325 stock image